Myonium/PKCS12Converter/README.md

 ```
 java -jar PKCS12Converter.jar --date '2017-04-24 22:00:00' --type authentication --in auth.p12
 ```

-Note there are 3 predefined templates for key signatures:
+## Key Signatures
+The key properties are defined in the KeySettings.prperties file.
+There are 4 categories predefined: The master, signing, encryption and authentication key pair.

+For the conversion you have to define which type of template to use:
  - auth(enticaion) for authentication key pairs
  - sig(ning) for signing key pairs
  - enc(ryption) for encryption keys

-All key properties are in the KeySettings.properties file defined.
-You can generate your own properties file or adapt the properties to your needs.
+You can modify the KeySettings.properties or you can generate your own properties file to adapt the properties to your needs.

 In case you want generate a key ring with sub keys run the converter as follows: